Skip to Content

 spine an "S" shape.
 Although the curves vary a lot from person to

-result in problems.
-The right amount of curve is called your neutral
+person, the right amount of curve for you is called your neutral

 position.
 See a picture of the